Sargasso Sea: History

-A chart drawn by the Spanish cartographer Gabriel de Vallseca of Mallorca has been interpreted to indicate that the Azores were first discovered by Diogo de Silves in 1427.
-In 1431, Gonçalo Velho was dispatched with orders to determine the location of "islands" first identified by de Silves.
-Velho apparently got as far as the Formigas, in the eastern archipelago, before having to return to Sagres, probably due to bad weather.

-By this time, the Portuguese navigators had also reached the Sargasso Sea (western North Atlantic region), naming it after the Sargassum seaweed growing there (sargaço or sargasso in Portuguese).
+Portuguese navigators had reached the Sargasso Sea (western North Atlantic region), naming it after the Sargassum seaweed growing there (sargaço or sargasso in Portuguese).
 Later in 1492, Christopher Columbus wrote about seaweed that he feared would trap his ship and potentially hide shallow waters that could run them aground, as well as a lack of wind that he feared would trap them.

 The sea may have been known to earlier mariners, as a poem by 4th-century author Avienius describes a portion of the Atlantic as being covered with seaweed and windless, citing a now-lost account by the 5th century BC Carthaginian Himilco the Navigator.
 Columbus was aware of this account and thought Himilco had reached the Sargasso Sea, as did several other explorers.
 However, modern scholars consider this unlikely.

 In 1609, the English vessel Sea Venture was blown to the shore of Bermuda.
 The sea has also been the site of whaling and fishing.

 The 1920–1922 Dana expeditions, led by Johannes Schmidt, determined that the European eel's breeding sites were in the Sargasso Sea.
 The sea has played a role in a number of other pioneering research efforts, including William Beebe and Otis Barton's 1932 dive where they conducted observations of animals and radio broadcasts, John Swallow's work on the Swallow float in the late 1950s, the discovery of Prochlorococcus by a team of researchers in the 1980s, and various oceanographic data gathering programs such as those of Henry Stommel.